-A Facebook desktop application has long-been rumored, and now it’s here.
+A Facebook desktop application has long-been rumored.
+We speculated recently about Facebook’s future ambitions, given that the company has taken some of the media content market for itself and is edging in on e-mail.
+It’s also prompted users to make the site their homepage — and there have been suggestions it’s interested in search.
+Well speculate no longer.
+The app is here.
 Without much fanfare at all, you can now keep tabs on your notifications, friend requests, ticker, and chat all without opening your browser.

 There’s been speculation as to when Facebook would offer such an application, and what it would do, and it appears that it’s about as basic as it gets.
 Messenger for Windows basically brings the right-hand side of your Facebook home page to your desktop.
 Of course it does have a few implications, namely the death of competitor messaging systems.
 The likes of AIM and Yahoo Messenger have been struggling to compete with integrated offerings from social platforms, and Facebooks Messenger app has been a major threat to market veterans.